Father Brown S4, 5 & 8 currently on BBC iPlayer, and S1-7 on Britbox

-Rachel co-developed (with Tahsin Guner) the worldwide hit BBC1 series starring Mark Williams, Sorcha Cusack, Alex Price, Nancy Carroll, Tom Chambers and Hugo Speer.
+Rachel co-developed (with Tahsin Guner) the worldwide hit BBC1 series starring Mark Williams, Sorcha Cusack, Alex Price, Nancy Carroll, Tom Chambers and Hugo Speer – one of the BBC’s most successful exports.
 Together they broadly adapted GK Chesterton’s Father Brown stories, co-creating format, precinct and supporting characters.
 The show is now commissioned for its ninth series and 100th episode.

 Read Rachel and Tahsin’s blog about the process on the BBC Writersroom website.